|Products | Order | Home||

 The SDR Cube is able to transceive on 5 ham bands with the correct modules in place, as illustrated below.

 Blank-painted aluminum enclosure the same size as the SDR Cube but with no holes, other than a 15-pin "D" connector on the rear panel.
 Perfect for holding an external Softrock, an RF power amp, speakers, power supply, antenna tuner, SWR/power meter, or what ever else you might like to build up for your "Cube line".

 "Accessory Enclosure" shown to the left of the SDR Cube.

-Will be black powder coated to match the Cube.
+Shipping version is black powder coated to match the Cube.